 -I feel cooler.
 I don’t know why but putting on sportier items gives me a productivity boost and makes me feel put together.

 -I feel like myself in work clothes.
 I’ve struggled with this since the beginning of having jobs, basically, but typical “business casual” style doesn’t always feel like me and I’m looking for ways to stay within bounds but mess with the rules a bit.
 Always have been.

 So with that in mind, here’s some Pinterest inspo for sneakers at work, and my favorite items that already fit within this style!

 –Ponte pants.
 I recently posted these on Instagram and you all said you liked them (thanks friends hahah).
 They are thicker than leggings and I love wearing them with an oversized button up.
-If you’re considering them you can get $30 off a pair by using this link.
+If you’re considering them you can get $25 off using code REBECCA25.

 –Glam joggers.
 I don’t know if they’re glam but Athleta joggers are just a tad bit fancier and I love them with a bodysuit and a cardigan or blazer!

 –Sneakers.
 How many times can I say sneakers in a single post?
 I have both the Everlane Court Sneaker and the original Everlane Tread Sneaker.
 The original Tread runs slightly small (I picked a size 11 and I’m usually a 10-10.5).
 They’re a heavy, substantial shoe–definitely a “dad sneaker” style that’s cute with straight leg denim!
 I also own the Court sneaker (that’s what I’m wearing in all these pics!) and it’s my fave.
 I picked an 11 but should have gone with the 10.5 on these.
 Both pairs wear incredibly well and are easy to wipe off if they get dirty or scuffed.

 –This tee shirt.
 I don’t know the full magic of this shirt but let me just say it is somehow substantial, sleek, and…spongey?
 I’m very into it.